 To wear to the protest that is happening on the balcony of my action figure dollhouse!

 My NECA Vasquez looks pissed off and with good reason.
 Our trans sisters and brothers are more vulnerable than ever as tensions everywhere increase.
-Support programs like @glits_inc and @theokraproject to get black trans people housed and fed, support @transsexworks here in Berlin to help vulnerable street SW’s.
+Support programs like @glits_inc and @theokraproject to get black trans people housed and fed, support @transsexworks here in Berlin to help vulnerable street SW’s, and sign up for the Queer Trans Mutual Aid Berlin Patreon to help queer and trans folx in Berlin get warm meals.

 Of course I included red umbrellas, the symbol of support and solidarity with sex workers!